secmon-as-code/alertchain/docs/policy.md

 An Action Policy is responsible for defining the following:

+- `init` rule
+  - Check alert data at first in action workflow
+  - Abort all action processes if necessary
 - `run` rule
   - Choose the next action to execute
   - Provide arguments for the next action